diegoehg/ItemDetailPage/README.md

 `products_images` contains URLs of a product's pictures.
 I feel that it is more flexible to save the images' URLs in its own table.

+### Service Layer
+In this application, this layer has two purposes: converting entities into DTOs, and validating if an ID corresponds to an existing element.

+Given that there is a relationship between Product and Seller entities, one way to avoid infinite recursion when parsing the entity data to JSON is to use DTO, to select which information to pass through the API.
+Besides that, it decouples an entity structure from a response structure.
+I put the entity-to-DTO conversion logic inside a mapper.
+This mapper is invoked from the service layer.

 ## Backend API Description

 This section describes the API endpoints available in the backend.